JSandusky/unrimp/Example/Examples/Readme.txt

 		- Virtual reality (VR)

+== Dependencies ==
+- Renderer runtime
+- Renderer toolkit for hot-reloading support
+- PhysicsFS (directly compiled and linked in)

 == Preprocessor Definitions ==
 For only supporting a particular renderer:
 - "RENDERER_ONLY_NULL":			 Do only support Null